Two people are holding hands and walking down a road. Trees and a building are visible either side of the road.

 Supporting families with neurodivergent children who are forced into temporary accommodation

-We have worked alongside families, lawyers, housing professionals and health experts to develop guidance for supporting neurodivergent children and their families when forced into temporary housing.
+We've worked with families, lawyers, housing professionals and health experts to develop guidance for supporting neurodivergent children and their families when forced into temporary housing.

 Download the guidance (PDF)